soot-oss/SootUp/docs/analysis-constprop.md

   haven't seen it yet.
 - [Write your own interprocedural analysis](write_analyses.md) — extend analysis across method call boundaries using the IFDS/IDE framework.
+- [Typestate Analysis with Heros](analysis-typestate.md) — a worked IDE analysis that follows an object across method call boundaries.
 - [Built-in Analyses](builtin-analyses.md) — liveness and dominance analyses that ship with SootUp, ready to use without implementing the solver yourself.